McGill-MMA-EnterpriseAnalytics/churn/README.md

-# Telecom Customer Churn Prediction
+# TelCo Customer Churn Prediction

 ## Problem Definition, Current State, Objectives and Benefits
 The core objective is predicting customer churn behavior for the TelCo Company.
 TelCo Company currently has no data-driven and quantitatively-based prediction model.
 Our team will develop machine learning models, using a 7043-observation (customer) with 20 predictors dataset.
 The model will be a supervised, binary classification model, since we have a clear binary target variable, churn or no churn.
 To achieve the optimal outcome, our team will both manually build machine learning models in Python and develop an Auto Machine Learning Model in H20.ai.
 The core performance will be measured in terms of the Recall Score.
 Because the underlying assumption is that TeleCo wants to minimize customer churn rate.
 To do so, the best model used will be the one that maximized the recall score.